ShiningVenus/CozyCritters/README.md

 ### ♾️ Stimming & Self-Regulation Support

 Our philosophy:
-- ✅ Stimming is helpful, not "disruptive"
+- ✅ Stimming is helpful not "disruptive"
 - 🤗 Whatever helps you regulate is valid
 - 🚫 No judgment about "weird" coping strategies
 - 🌟 Celebrates your unique ways of managing the world